Farmer Mac (AGM)

 Created by Congress in 1987 to build a bridge between Wall Street and rural America, Farmer Mac (NYSE:AGM) provides a secondary market for agricultural and rural loans, helping lenders increase their liquidity and lending capacity to serve rural America.

-Farmer Mac shows some promise.
-However, we’d hold off on buying the stock until its EBITDA can comfortably service its debt.
+Farmer Mac shows some potential.
+However, we wouldn’t buy the stock until its EBITDA can comfortably support its debt.

 Why There Are Better Opportunities Than Farmer Mac